hello-ulises/ulises.us/_posts/2022-06-22-big-summer-book-sale.md

 * [The Soapbox](https://www.phillysoapbox.org/)
 * [Solita Zine](https://www.instagram.com/solitazine/?hl=en)

 There will be snacks, burgers, hot dogs, and vegan options.
 Plus specially designed toppings and beverages from the FORTUNE team.
+Ulises deadstock will be available for 25%, 50% and 75% off!

 Free & open to the public!
-Raffle every hour (win big on books!)
-Ulises deadstock will be available for 25%, 50% and 75% off!
+Raffle every hour!

 Please note: Food and drink will be served outdoors.
 Masks are requested while indoors.
 Icebox Project Space is ADA accessible.